Frisco Bowl

 The Frisco Bowl is an annual National Collegiate Athletic Association (NCAA) sanctioned post-season Division I Football Bowl Subdivision (FBS) college football bowl game played in Frisco, Texas, since December 2017.
 The bowl has a tie-in with the American Athletic Conference, and chooses another team at-large.

-DXL was the bowl's inaugural sponsor from 2017 to 2018, followed by Tropical Smoothie Cafe from 2019 to 2021.
+DXL was the bowl's inaugural sponsor from 2017 to 2018, followed by Tropical Smoothie Cafe from 2019 to 2021, and Scooter's Coffee beginning in 2023.

 History

 On April 21, 2017, it was announced that the Miami Beach Bowl—which had been owned and operated by the American Athletic Conference (The American)—had been sold to ESPN Events and that it would relocate to Frisco, Texas, to be played in Toyota Stadium starting in the 2017 season.
 On November 8, 2017, it was announced that Destination XL Group, a retailer specializing in big and tall menswear, had signed on as the inaugural title sponsor of the bowl.
 On December 3, 2017, SMU and Louisiana Tech were announced as the teams for the inaugural playing of the bowl.
 In 2019, Tropical Smoothie Cafe became the new title sponsor.

+In 2023, Scooter's Coffee became the new title sponsor.

 The 2020 Frisco Bowl was originally set to be contested by the SMU Mustangs, from The American, and the UTSA Roadrunners, from Conference USA.
 The game was slated to be the first matchup between the two teams.
 Two days after the matchup was announced, the 2020 edition was canceled due to COVID-19 concerns with the SMU football team.

+The 2025 Frisco Bowl will be moved to the Ford Center at The Star to accommodate renovations to Toyota Stadium.